POSOCO/power_tracer/README.md

 6. Create option to change color scheme according to voltage levels, severity levels, homogeneous color -- done

-7. Create a function that updates line flow values from eDNA, and another function that uses this function to fetch all line values one by one and repeat the line fetch for every 15 seconds
+7. Create a function that updates line flow values from eDNA, and another function that uses this function to fetch all line values one by one and repeat the line fetch for every 15 seconds -- done

-8. Solve the callstack problem
+8. Solve the callstack problem -- done by referring to https://stackoverflow.com/questions/34191788/how-to-process-a-big-array-applying-a-async-function-for-each-element-in-nodejs

 8. Create option to mask lines without eDNA point, mask lines with null power